AlexxNica/ssd/docs/sites/all/libraries/raven-js/docs/sourcemaps.rst

     //# sourceMappingURL=app.min.js.map

 Sentry will resolve ``sourceMappingURL`` relative to ``https://example.com/dist/js/`` (the root path from which ``app.min.js`` was served).
 You will again need to name your source map with the full URL: ``https://example.com/dist/js/app.min.js.map``.

+If you serve the same assets from multiple origins, you can also alternatively use our tilde (~) path prefix to ignore matching against protocol + hostname.
+In which case, ``~/dist/js/app.min.js.map``, will also work.
+See: `Assets Accessible at Multiple Origins
+<#assets-multiple-origins>`_.

 Verify artifacts are uploaded before errors occur
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~